libp2p/specs/3-requirements.md

 - has flow control (backpressure, fairness)
 - encrypts each connection with a different ephemeral key

-To give an example, imagine a single IPFS node that:
+To give an example, imagine a single libp2p node that:

 - listens on a particular TCP/IP address
 - listens on a different TCP/IP address